For most of us, choosing cooking oils is beyond daunting with so many types, buzzwords and brands on the market.

 The rule of thumb is that unopened oils will last about 2 years.
 There seems to be no full agreement on how long they last when opened.
 Refined oils typically last a year or more.
 Olive oils, especially high quality EVOO will last up to 15-24 months if stored properly.

 Best stored in fridge: Avocado oil, corn oil, safflower oil, sesame oil, truffle oil.
 These will last 6 months when opened except avocado oil which will last 9-12 months.
 They turn cloudy in the fridge, but once brought to room temperature on the counter, they will return to clear.

 Best stored at room temperature: Vegetable oils, olive oils, ghee, peanut oil.

 Storing Olive Oil: Store in a cool, dark place.
 Buy in or transfer to a dark glass or tin container (not copper or tin).
 Olive oils don’t keep well in light or warmth so keep them away from the stove and sunlight.
 Keep the cap on tight.

-- “Light” or “extra light” means light in flavour, not in calories.
+“Light” or “extra light” label means light in flavor, not in calories.
 Light olive oil has the same amount of calories as any other olive oil.

 Check date and packaging: Try to look for a harvest date on the container of less than 18 months.
 Buy olive oil in an opaque bottle, dark glass or metal container.